 There are many other amazing scenarios, which are possible with IoT.

 But as we know, nothing is perfect in this world, thus, there is no chance that IoT has no disadvantage, similar to AI-bots AKA chatbots.

 ” IoT is removing mundane repetitive tasks or creating things that just weren’t possible before, enabling more people to do more rewarding tasks and leaving the machines to do the repetitive jobs.”

 ― Grant Notman, Head of Sales and Marketing, Wood & Douglas

-Of course, I was extolling the advantages of the internet of things in my previous write-ups, but today something different is going to happen as the top 3 disadvantages of IoT will be discussed.
-So, let’s start:
+Of course, I was extolling the advantages of the internet of things in my previous write-ups, but today something different is going to happen as the disadvantages of internet of things will be discussed.

 The major disadvantage you can experience with IoT (internet of things) is losing control of your life.
 There is no denying that we are very much dependent on today’s technology.
-We want to do small tasks by putting in minimal efforts, and this indirectly tells that we are getting handicapped with every new advancement in technology.
+From investing in chatbot services to reduce human workload to technology performing small tasks with minimal efforts., it indirectly tells that we are getting handicapped with every new advancement in technology.